vetavaliyan/Bhanzu-mail/README.md

 # Bhanzu-mail
-Created an Appscripts mail front end to send it to the customers about enrolment.
+Creted an interactive and professional mail front end to send it to Bhanzu customers.
+This was then linked into App scrits to automate mails.
+The emails would be added to the spreadsheet lists from which it was later sent at a click of a button.
+This helped the time taken for the sales team to send mails more efficiently by sending mails at a matter of time with this template and saved 50% of their time to send mails one by one.